realm/SwiftLint/README.md

 ![](assets/select-swiftlint-plugin.png)

-For unattended use (eg CI) you can disable the package validation dialog by:
+For unattended use (e.g. on CI), you can disable the package validation dialog by

-* Individually passing `-skipPackagePluginValidation` to `xcodebuild`
+* individually passing `-skipPackagePluginValidation` to `xcodebuild` or
-* Globally setting `defaults write com.apple.dt.Xcode IDESkipPackagePluginFingerprintValidatation -bool YES` for that user
+* globally setting `defaults write com.apple.dt.Xcode IDESkipPackagePluginFingerprintValidatation -bool YES` for that user.

-_Note: this implicitly trusts all Xcode package plugins and bypasses Xcode's package validation dialog, which has security implications._
+_Note: This implicitly trusts all Xcode package plugins and bypasses Xcode's package validation
+       dialogs, which has security implications._

 #### Swift Package